-All these skills that are expected to be acquired in the 21st century is closely related to the concept of lifelong learning.
+All these skills that are expected to be acquired in the 21st century are closely related to the concept of lifelong learning as a whole.
 Continuing lifelong learning activities for students to develop their knowledge and competencies in a perspective related to personal, civic, social, and/or employment skills will be an approach appropriate to the requirements of the age.

-c.
 2.2 Inclusive education

-i.
 2.2.1 An introduction to inclusive education